frafra/is-osm-uptodate/README.md

 This application can be deployed, developed and tested using [Docker](https://docs.docker.com) (with [BuiltKit](https://docs.docker.com/develop/develop-images/build_enhancements/#to-enable-buildkit-builds) enabled).

-Look at `INSTALL.md` if you wish not to use Docker.
+Look at `docs/INSTALL.md` if you wish not to use Docker.

-Commands should be executed inside the `docker/` directory.

 ## Deploy